 John is a native Mississippian who brings a maker/doer attitude to his design work.
 Skilled in fabrication, as well as design, he has the ability to execute the details.
 John has worked with Pollen since 2009 and has been instrumental in projects including the Balcones House and St. Edward’s Chapel.

-Andrew is a recent graduate of the University of Texas at Austin, having earned both a B. Architecture and a B.S.
+Andrew is a graduate of the University of Texas at Austin, having earned both a B. Architecture and a B.S.
 Architectural Engineering.
 Being a double-major allowed him to combine his passion for design with his interests in building science and creative problem solving.

 Claire Townley is an Associate Architect at Pollen Architecture & Design and a lecturer at the University of Texas School of Architecture.
 She is licensed to practice architecture in the State of Texas.
-A native of Nebraska, Claire studied art history and philosophy before relocating to Austin to pursue studies in architecture.
-She gradated with her Masters of Architecture from the University of Texas in May 2019 and continues to teach undergraduate studio courses at UT.
+A native of Nebraska, Claire studied art history and philosophy at Boston College before relocating to Austin to pursue studies in architecture.
+She graduated with her Masters of Architecture from the University of Texas in May 2019, earning the AIA’s Prestigious Henry Adams Medal.